valory-xyz/open-autonomy/docs/guides/service_configuration_file.md

+!!! warning

+    This is advanced documentation.
+You can skip this section if it's the first time you are following the guides.

 The service configuration file `service.yaml` is a YAML file where the main attributes of the agent service are set up, including the particular agent that composes the service.
 An important feature of service configuration files is that they can override attributes defined in agent or component configurations.

 ## What you will learn